Markelle Fultz is not the only Sixers rookie dealing with a lingering injury this season.

 Furkan Korkmaz has not played since Dec.
 15 because of a Lisfranc injury in his left foot he suffered during a G-League game.

 His first season in the NBA was planned to be one of development after he joined the Sixers via a buyout from Anadolu Efes in Turkey.
-The 20-year-old shooting guard was expected to spend time with the Sixers to learn about the league as well be assigned to the their G-League affiliate, the Sevens, to get on the court.
+The 20-year-old shooting guard was expected to spend time with the Sixers to learn about the league as well as be assigned to their G-League affiliate, the Sevens, to get on the court.
 That routine was stalled when Korkmaz, the No. 26 pick in the 2016 draft, was injured.